Hembrowe History, Family Crest & Coats of Arms

 The surname Hembrowe was first found in Devon at Broadhembury which is also known as Hembury, a parish and former market-town in the union of Honiton.
 Hembury is also the name of a Neolithic causewayed enclosure and Iron Age hill fort near Honiton in Devon and is thought to date back from the late fifth and early fourth century BC.
 Hembury Castle is an Iron Age Hill fort near Tythecott, south of Buckland Brewer.
 Some researchers believe that the name is related to the name Embury, but this is not the case as this name is a distinct Devon name whereas Embury hails from Somerset.

-Important Dates for the Hembrowe family
+Early History of the Hembrowe family

 This web page shows only a small excerpt of our Hembrowe research.
 Another 66 words (5 lines of text) covering the years 1327, 1377 and 1761 are included under the topic Early Hembrowe History in all our PDF Extended History products and printed products wherever possible.